dylkot/cNMF/README.md

 # Change log

+### New in version 1.7
+- Use scipy hierachical clsutering grather than fastcluster for compatibility with numpy>2.0

 ### New in version 1.6
 - Added option in consensus() to build spectra for annotating new datasets with GEPs using [starCAT](https://github.com/immunogenomics/starCAT).
 - Added option to factorize() to skip tasks that have already completed.